dtuzi123/Lifelong-infinite-mixture-model/README.md

 2. Python 3.6

 # How to run?
+>📋 We provide an easy way to train and evaluate the performance of the model.

-python xxx.py then the results will be produced after the training.
+>📋 Python xxx.py, the model will be automatically trained and then report the results after the training.

 # BibTex
+>📋 If you use our code, please cite our paper as: